liketiger/wanted-pre-onboarding-frontend/README.md

   - [x] disable the button if validation fails.

 - [ ] Assignment 2
+  - [x] write code that fetch response through given API for each signup and signin
-  - [ ] navigate to signin page from signup page when signup btn was clicked and signup was successful.
+  - [x] navigate to signin page from signup page when signup btn was clicked and signup was successful.

 - [ ] Assignment 3
   - [ ] navigate to todo page from signin page when signin btn was clicked and signin was successful.